 Security copy or archive of genetic information

-The genetic code prior to the genetic modification can be kept, to a greater or lesser degree, to, depending on the real result of the genetic variations, have the possibility of returning to the initial configuration of the genetic information.
+The genetic code before the genetic modification can be kept, to a greater or lesser degree, depending on the real result of the genetic variations, to have the possibility of returning to the initial configuration of the genetic information.
 Another advantage of keeping the old genetic code is the possibility of using it to different modifications, what would be equivalent to having a program or function library.

 - Creation and design of genetic modifications –genetic research at the cell level

 - Initial development of the new living being